At CBT Canary Wharf, we offer face to face, as well as online (video call) sessions.

 Whatever challenges you are facing-CBT Canary Wharf can help

-At CBT Canary Wharf, I offer individual therapy as well as couples therapy, to individuals experiencing any of the following problems:
+At CBT Canary Wharf, I provide cognitive-behavioural therapy (CBT) to individuals experiencing any of the following problems:

-This is only a small sample of the problems I can help you with.
-Find out more about who I treat.
+This is only a small sample of the mental health problems I can help you with.
+Find out more about who I treat and the mental health conditions I can help with.

 How Can CBT Help?